imagineLife/big-site/content/mongo/with-docker/overview.md

 #### Access the DB through the Mongo CLI

+**Start a shell in the running mongo container**
-Here, we will start a terminal instance _inside the mongo container_ and use the built-in mongo cli to access the `mongod` instance in the same container.
+Start a terminal instance _inside the mongo container_.
 In a new terminal, run

 ```bash
 docker exec -it mongobox bash